amaro-dev/sonic/docs/features/RESULT_HANDLING.md

 ## Overview

-Sonic’s result suite (`Status`, `ResultClearingAgent`, `IStatusContainer`) standardizes how features expose successes and failures to the UI without ad-hoc enums or brittle timers.
+Sonic’s result suite (`Status`, `StatusClearingAgent`, `IStatusContainer`) standardizes how features expose successes and failures to the UI without ad-hoc enums or brittle timers.

 ## Key Points

 - `Status.Success` and `.Failure` capture metadata such as source, timestamp, retry-ability, and exceptions.
 - `Status.Running` represents in-flight work when you want a single status channel for loading + outcomes.
-- `ResultClearingAgent` clears transient statuses after configurable delays.
+- `StatusClearingAgent` clears transient statuses after configurable delays.
 - Implement `IStatusContainer` on your state when you want type-safe extraction of `status`.

 ## Prerequisites